Onnesok/Learners/README.md

-# learners
+# leprep

-Learners is a LLM app for our 370 database management  system project.
+leprep is a LLM app for our 370 database management  system project.

 ## Getting Started